frasertajima/fortran/CIFAR-10 cuDNN/v28_baseline_plus_export/README.md

 ## 🎯 What's Here

-This repository contains the **v28 Baseline plus export modules** - a production-ready, modular CUDA Fortran framework for training CNNs on GPU.
+This repository contains the **v28 Baseline plus export modules** - a modular CUDA Fortran framework for training CNNs on GPU.

 ### Key Features